Dark mode

 A more advanced option are RGB LED lamps (see "Type") with remote controls (see below).
 In such models, brightness control is carried out using a built-in converter, and an external dimmer is not required; however, such equipment is expensive.

-The ability to control the lamp from a smartphone or other gadget such as a tablet.
+Ability to control the lamp from a smartphone or other gadget, such as a tablet.

-Models with this function are called smart lamps ; among other things, they are well suited for smart home systems.
-To communicate with the control gadget, such a lamp is usually equipped with a Bluetooth or Wi-Fi module, and a special application must be installed on the gadget.
-As a rule, such an application allows you to at least adjust the brightness, and in RGB models (see “Type”), also the color; however, additional possibilities may be provided, incl. very unusual - for example, working in color music mode.
+Models with this function are called smart lamps, they are, among other things, well suited for smart home systems.
+To communicate with the control gadget, such a lamp is equipped with a Bluetooth or Wi-Fi module, and a special application must be installed on the gadget.
+As a rule, such an application allows you to at least adjust the brightness, and in RGB models (see "Type") - also the color; however, additional features may be provided, including very unusual ones - for example, work in color music mode.

 Claimed running time